 Uncle who had been lamenting over the missed flight, turned to look at him.

-“Yes, I have missed my flight to Delhi.
+“Not really, I have missed my flight to Delhi.
 It was scheduled at 8:45.
 I need to reach Delhi tonight itself or by tomorrow morning earliest.
 Or I shall miss the second flight from Delhi to Guwahati,” uncle replied with palpable disappointment.

 “Oh!
 Don’t worry sir.
 There’s a night bus that leaves Jaipur for Delhi at 11:30 pm.
 If you can reach the bus stop by 11 pm, I am sure you’ll catch the bus to Delhi”, assured the student smiling.